malitech1/altinet/README.md

 - **ROS→Django bridge** streaming events, tracks, presence and face snapshots to the web stack with privacy-aware buffering.
+- **Bootstrap web dashboard** served directly from Django with login and refreshed admin tooling.

 ## Repository layout